alyssa-denary/coding-notes/html/accessibility.md

 ### SVG
 A useful property of an _SVG_ (scalable vector graphics) is that it contains a `path` attribute which allows the image to be scaled without affecting the resolution of the resultant image.
+-svg icons are better than font-icons: screen readers try to read out font-icons and fail to do so.
+Best practice to move away from icon fonts and instead use SVGs.
+- Icomoon: web app for using svgs

 ### role
 To increase the page accessibility, the `role` attribute can be used to indicate the purpose behind an element on the page to assistive technologies.
 The `role` attribute is a part of the _Web Accessibility Initiative_ (WAI), and accepts preset values.